photo-cli/photo-cli/INSTALL.md

-Important note: This application is a command line tool which don't have any user interface.
-To use this application, basic knowledge of how to run and send arguments to CLI applications is a must.
+Important note: This application is a command line tool that doesn't have any user interface.
+To use this application, basic knowledge of how to run and pass arguments to CLI applications is required.

-This application can run on locally macOS, Windows & Linux for Arm64, x64, x86 architectures and also in container(Docker, Podman) environment.
-Executable types varies depending on OS.
+This application can run locally on macOS, Windows & Linux for Arm64, x64, and x86 architectures, and also in a container (Docker, Podman) environment.
+Executable types vary depending on the OS.

 # Installation Types